Phelister/Caesar_Cipher_Java/README.md

 ## Author name
 **Phelister Bogonko**

 ## Description of project
-<p>This project aims to build a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name. </p>
+<p>This project aims to build Caesar cipher project, both encoding, and decoding.
+The key is an integer from 1 to 25.
+This cipher rotates the letters of the alphabet (A to Z).
+The encoding replaces each letter with the 1st to 25th next letter in the alphabet (wrapping Z to A).
+So key 2 encrypts "HI" to "JK", but key 20 encrypts "HI" to "BC".  </p>

 ## Technologies